eminboghos/portfolio/PredictionMarketBots/polymarket-mm/README.md

 ## Impact of taker fees

 In early 2025, Polymarket added fees for takers.
 This reduced the number of takers on the platform: fewer people crossing the spread means fewer of my orders get filled.
 Daily transaction count dropped meaningfully after this change.
-The bot remains profitable but at lower throughput.
 This is visible in the [results graphs](./results.md).

 ---